SOFT TISSUE INJURIES

 • Development of a management plan to both improve your symptoms, improve tissue health and function and prevent injury recurrence

-Physiotherapy management at TIC for soft tissue injuries may include:
+Physiotherapy management at The Injury Clinic for soft tissue injuries may include:

 • Dry needling; soft tissue techniques; joint manipulation